You carry real responsibility.

 The owner leaves with an Authority Map.
 A clear view of where it breaks.

-If you'd rather think through how to bring this conversation to your firm first, that conversation is available.
+If you want to think through how to bring this conversation to your firm first, that conversation is available, too.